salaarkhan-dev/awesome-shadcn-ui/README.md

 - [shadcn-ui-customizer](https://github.com/Railly/shadcn-ui-customizer) - POC - shadcn/ui themes with color pickers
 - [ui-colorgen](https://ui-colorgen.vercel.app/) - An application designed to assist you with color configuration of shadcn/ui.
 - [zippy starter's shadcn/ui theme generator.](https://zippystarter.com/tools/shadcn-ui-theme-generator) - Easily create custom themes from a single colour that you can copy and paste into your apps.
+- [shader gradient](https://www.shadergradient.co) - Shadergradient is a new tool to create beautiful, moving gradients.

 ### Animations